davmixcool/ethereum-wallet-api/README.md

 ### Configuration

+Fill .env from .env.example.

-This api service uses `http://127.0.0.1:7545` as its default RPC provider.
+This api service uses `http://127.0.0.1:7545` as its custom RPC provider.
 You can change this to infura or any other.

 Change ApiKey to your own key.

-Configuration is located in `./common/config.js`

 ### Start the service